HSB colour model

 The HSB colour model is an additive colour model used to mix light (subtractive colour models are used to mix pigments and inks).

-• The main difference between the HSB colour model and the RGB colour model is how colours are represented and managed in software and apps.
+• The main difference between the HSB colour model and the RGB colour model is how colours are represented and managed in software and applications.

-• The HSB model represents colours based on hue, saturation, and brightness, while the RGB model mixes red, green, and blue light to create colours.
+• The HSB model represents colours based on hue, saturation, and brightness, whereas the RGB model mixes red, green, and blue light to create colours.

-• HSB is popular because it offers a user-friendly way to select and modify colours when using applications like Adobe Creative Cloud for design, photography, or web development.
+• HSB is popular because it provides a user-friendly way to select and modify colours when using applications like Adobe Creative Cloud for design, photography, or web development.

 • On HSB colour wheels, saturation typically increases from the centre towards the edge.